JaneliaSciComp/diff-rsync-o/README.md

 You will receive an email in the morning if the Windows box's crontab isn't working.

+You really want to do this because things break for some reason after about two months.
+A simple reboot of Windows fixes it.

 ### Notes ###

 I previously tried to make it reboot-safe with the following, but it seemed not